SXSW and Amazon Offer a Sampling of Festival Fare

 By now, the waves of event cancellations in the wake of the COVID-19 pandemic have become so routine that they almost don’t merit mention.
 But it was scarcely a month and a half ago that the cancellation of SXSX — the first major domino in the festival calendar to fall — really brought the reality of the crisis home to many in the industry.
 Axed by the city of Austin just a week before it was scheduled to start, the move left countless films suddenly without a premiere or a way to get in front of buyers, and the festival organizers scrambling to salvage what they could, without any sort of a roadmap to do so.

 Since then, SXSW’s director of film Janet Pierson has been trying to figure out how to give the films in the program what remains of the festival’s spotlight.
-The festival made sure that jurors were given remote access to all of the films in competition, and announced jury prize winners on March 24.
+The festival made sure that jurors were given remote access to films, and announced jury prize winners on March 24.
 Shortly after, distrib Oscilloscope and tech company Mailchimp offered to screen the fest’s shorts program for free.
 And finally, this week, the festival unveils an Amazon partnership which will allow films that opted to participate to stream for free on the platform from April 27-May 6.

 “When we were shut down on March 6, the first thought was actually like, well now we don’t have to worry about potentially creating this health disaster in Austin, so that was kind of a relief,” Pierson remembers.
 “But then it was, oh my God, all these filmmakers who had invested so much love and energy and talent and years of their lives into this work, this was going to be this amazing moment for them.
 It was devastating to think about what this meant for them, and we immediately started thinking, could we do anything?”